ushatechmanish/gradle_practice/README.md

       - `gradle.properties` in  project's directory , then its parent project's directory up to build's root directory
       - `gradle.properties` in Gradle Installation Directory
    - The search keyword for the above properties in documentation is 'gradle properties'

+## Command Line Options

+1. --console=plain or --console=verbose  will show dependent tasks executed
+2. -q hides the log messages
+3. --dry-run will show what tasks will happen without executing

+## Task Concepts in gradle

+Tasks have Inputs-> Action -> Output
+- Input can be files , configuration properties or output of another task
+- Action is what the task does
+- Outputs are files produced by Action (for example files in build directory)